XbzOnGit/llmkvb/docs/example.md

 1. conda create a python3.10 environment.
 2. ```python -m pip install -r requirements.txt```
 3. remove source .venv/bin/activate from the scripts in this repo.
-## Vary on copy pattern to show RAGCache
+## Vary on copy pattern to show the benefit of RAGCache
+With a new requests sharing prefix with old ones, they can differ in which old request to choose.
+ragcache_low chooses from latest requests, while ragcache_high chooses from a distant request(and make the trace a large working set replayed for 3 times).
+For latest copy pattern, cache-reordering of ragcache has little effect, while for the large working set replayed one, it should benefit much.
 1. Write two yamls in config folder.
 Although the reuse_ratio = possible_reused_tokens / total_tokens are the same, they differ in how those tokens are distributed.
 In ragcache_low,